On the way to your digital independance... ? The road is clear!

 These services track us everywhere, while claiming to give us a better “user experience”.
 But our behaviour is under constant surveillance.
 This information can be used to display targeted adverts, but the revelations of the Snowden case have also shown that Internet giants have been forced to communicate this data (sometimes extremely private: emails from Gmail, photos shared on Facebook, Skype conversations, smartphone locations, etc.) to government services.
 Under the pretense of fighting terrorism, states are able to gather much more intelligence than a "Big Brother" would ever have dreamed of.

-Your private life is an essential part of your individuality, and in a world where everything has been digitized (ebooks, TV, phones, music, social networks, etc.), it would only take a malicious hacker with access to your smartphone a few minutes to cause you serious harm (taking control of your identity on Facebook, consulting your professional or medical information, making purchases without your authorisation, etc.).
+In a world where everything has been digitized (ebooks, TV, phones, music, social networks, etc.), your private life is an essential part of your individuality.
+It would only take a malicious hacker with access to your smartphone a few minutes to cause you serious harm taking control of your identity on Facebook, consulting your professional or medical information, making purchases without your authorisation, etc.).

 This concentration of actors creates multiple issues: what if Facebook were suddenly shut down?
 And how could we browse the Web if Google went down?
 We rely more and more on services provided by a small group of suppliers.
 For example, Apple (iPhone), Google (Android) and Microsoft (Windows Phone) dominate almost the entire mobile OS industry.